MA TESOL - Masters in Teaching English to Speakers of Other Languages

 Our staff involved in this course are listed below; note that this may occasionally be subject to change.

-- Develop a professional network: you'll be studying alongside fellow teachers and heads of departments in primary, secondary and higher education institutions; and curriculum developers, inspectors and administrators in Ministries of Education.
+- Create a professional network: you'll be studying alongside fellow teachers and heads of departments in primary, secondary and higher education institutions; and curriculum developers, inspectors and administrators in Ministries of Education.

 - Live and study in the West Midlands: you'll live in a beautiful area of the UK, with a distinctive history.
 We have a great transport network with convenient access to London and the rest of the UK and Europe.